-The new standard ISO 45001 replaces the previously well known OHSAS 18001.
-Chris Mee Group can assist and advise our clients in setting up systems in keeping with this new standard and in achieving this much anticipated new certification.
+In addition, the new standard ISO 45001 replaces the previously well known OHSAS 18001.
+Chris Mee Group can advise our clients in setting up systems in keeping with this new standard.
+They also assist in achieving this new certification.

 ISO 45001 certification is now internationally recognised.
-This certification benefits any company in its efforts to be seen as a leader in Safety management in its sector AND to compete commercially in the market place.
+As a result of this certification, it benefits any company in its efforts to be seen as a leader in Safety management in its sector.
+As well as to compete commercially in the market place.
 Certification requires commitment from an organisation’s leadership team.

-ISO 45001 does draw from the previously used OHSAS 18001, the former benchmark for OH&S. It is however a new and distinct standard.
+ISO 45001 does draw from the previously used OHSAS 18001.
+This includes the former benchmark for OH&S, for instance.
+However it is a new and distinct standard.
 Organizations that already operate to OHSAS 18001 will need to revise their current work practices and processes in order to align with this new ISO standard.

-These changes ensure ISO 45001 is viewed within the perspective of running a sound, sustainable and commercially successful organization.
+These changes ensure ISO 45001 is viewed with regard of running a sound, sustainable and commercially successful organization.
 Although ISO 45001 and OHSAS 18001 differ in their approach, a management system established in accordance with OHSAS 18001 is a solid platform for migrating to ISO 45001.

 Within 3 years you must migrate from OHSAS 18001 to ISO45001.
 The steps required are: